Warren-SJ/Photorealistic-Style-Transfer/README.md

 # Photorealistic-Style-Transfer

+This repository contains a summary of the research paper [Photorealistic Style Transfer via Wavelet Transforms](https://arxiv.org/pdf/1903.09760v2.pdf) by Jaejun Yoo, Youngjung Uh, Sanghyuk Chun, Byeongkyu Kang and Jung-Woo Ha.
+Additionally it contains a PyTorch implementaion of the model.
+This was obtained from the official repository by the authors [here](https://github.com/clovaai/WCT2/tree/master).
+This repository serves as an exploration of the paper by me and is not an official implementation of the paper.

 ## Introduction

 This research paper focuses on style transfer between two images.
 Existing methods of style transfer are limited by spatial distortions or unrealistic artifacts.
 Here, a network architecture that enhances photorealism is introduced.
 Wavelet corrected transfer is proposed based on whitening and colouring transforms.
 Additionally, video stylization is also possible.